sensu/sensu-docs/content/sensu-go/5.18/guides/clustering.md

 	[/sensu.io/, <open ended>
 {{< /highlight >}}

+Etcd does not enable authentication by default, so additional configuration may be needed before etcd will enforce these controls.
+See the [etcd operators documentation][12] for details.

 To enable client-to-server and peer communication authentication [using self-signed TLS certificates][13], start etcd for `backend-1` based on the [three-node configuration example][19]:

 {{< highlight shell >}}